Quaternary science: History

-The Quaternary Period is a geologic time period that can be separated into two epochs, the Pleistocene ("most recent") Epoch, generally defined as beginning about 2.58 million years ago, and the Holocene ("wholly modern") Epoch, which began about 11,700 years ago.
+The Quaternary Period is conventionally divided into two epochs: the Pleistocene lit. 'most recent', beginning about 2.58 million years ago, and the Holocene lit. 'wholly modern', which began about 11,700 years ago.

-The study of Quaternary science began in the late eighteenth century in Europe.
-The term 'Quaternary' was first used by Italian engineer Giovanni Arduino to describe the four most recent geologic eras.
-It later became clear that the term ‘Quaternary’ as described by Meadows and Finch (2016) was "a phase of highly variable climates, with marked periods of time when global temperatures were significantly lower than today and evidence for which was interpreted by Louis Agassiz as indications of a geologically recent ‘Great Ice Age’".
+The term Quaternary was first used by Italian engineer Giovanni Arduino in the late eighteenth century to describe the four most recent geologic eras.
+It is subsequently regarded as "a phase of highly variable climates, with marked periods of time when global temperatures were significantly lower than today and evidence for which was interpreted by Louis Agassiz as indications of a geologically recent 'Great Ice Age'".

-The study of Quaternary science was first demonstrated by early nineteenth century French scientist Georges Cuvier.
-He proposed that some animals that lived in the Pleistocene epoch were made extinct by some environmental ‘revolution’ (e.g. some catastrophic flooding events).
-It was this insight that made him famous.
+In the early nineteenth century French scientist Georges Cuvier proposed that some animals that lived in the Pleistocene epoch were made extinct by some environmental 'revolution' (e.g. some catastrophic flooding events).

-Theory regarding the causation of ice ages also developed during this period.
-The first theory to come out was the theory of how the variation of Earth's orbit affect the global climate by James Croll, a Scottish scientist.
-James Croll was the first person to ever recognize the significance of positive feedbacks in the climate system, including the feedbacks of ice-albedo.
-Furthermore, his theory was also the first theory to predict the cause of glaciation.
+Later in the nineteenth century the cause and influence of ice ages also developed.
+Scottish scientist James Croll recognised the significance of positive feedbacks in the climate system, including of ice-albedo.
+His theory was also the first to predict the cause of glaciation.

-It was during the twentieth century that this idea was further elaborated.
-Milutin Milankovitch, a Serbian mathematician and geophysicist, was best known for his theory which involved the motion of the Earth and their relationship to long-term climate changes.
-One of early calculations of Milankovitch offered information about the changes in incident solar radiation (as a function of season) for millions of years.
-In addition, André Berger – a Belgian professor and climatologist, also identified the certain time period where reconstructed insolation was higher than the average or lower than the average.
-Many of his analyses show that from May to August, there has been a forwarded shift of insolation maximum (higher than average) in the late Quaternary insolation variation.
-This feature is known as "insolation signature" and may have possible relationship with the changes in climate as contemplated by Berger.
+In the twentieth century Milutin Milankovitch, a Serbian mathematician and geophysicist, developed a theory linking long-term climate changes to the motion of the Earth.
+It offered information about the changes in seasonal "insolation" (incident solar radiation) over millions of years.
+André Berger, a Belgian climatologist, identified certain time periods where reconstructed insolation deviated significantly from the average.
+Many of his analyses show that from May to August, there has been a forwarded shift of insolation maximum (higher than average) during the late Quaternary.
+This feature is known as "insolation signature" and may relate to changes in climate as contemplated by Berger.

-During the twentieth century important sub-disciplines of Quaternary science, such as palaeoecology, palaeontology and palaeoclimatology, revealed relationships between changes in the environment and the planet's history during its Quaternary Period.
+Subsequent work in palaeoecology, palaeontology and palaeoclimatology has revealed relationships between changes in the environment and the planet's history during the Quaternary.